ethereum/go-ethereum/docs/_developers/dns-discovery-setup.md

 ### Publishing DNS trees

-Now that the tree is signed, it can be published to a DNS provider. cmd/devp2p currently supports publishing to CloudFlare DNS.
+Now that the tree is signed, it can be published to a DNS provider. cmd/devp2p currently supports publishing to CloudFlare DNS and Amazon Route53.
 You can also export TXT records as a JSON file and publish them yourself.

 To publish to CloudFlare, first create an API token in the management console. cmd/devp2p expects the API token in the `CLOUDFLARE_API_TOKEN` environment variable.
 Now use the